Uncovering the Truth About Anxiety in Children: Causes, Symptoms, and Treatment-đź’ś

 • Rapid breathing or shortness of breath could signal that your child is feeling panic or fear.

-Behavioral changes (e.g., irritability, avoidance)
+Behavioral changes (e.g., sensitivity, avoidance)

 2. A child might avoid school, social events, or specific places that make them uneasy.